Mortimer333/Dito/documentation/OBSERVABLES.md

   }
 }
 ```
-Notice that we didn't add the function to the `$` set we were able to access it inside the HTML.
+Notice that we didn't add the function to the `$` yet we were able to access it inside the HTML.
 It is because methods are scoped per class, so anything in this class can be used in the HTML/CSS
 but any methods from the parent are inaccessible to the script.